-Clinical academics in the Centre provide a clinical service to the Newcastle upon Tyne Hospitals NHS Foundation Trust through out-patient clinics and in-patient care.
-The case-mix includes acute poisonings, chronic toxicological diseases and individual special interest areas such as clinical neurotoxicology, occupational toxicology and radiation medicine.
-The clinicians also participate in a national on-call service for the Health Protection Agency, providing expert advice on the management of patients exposed in a chemical incident or involved in major incidents.
+The clinicians also participate in a national on-call service for Public Health England.
+They provide expert advice on the management of patients exposed in a chemical incident or involved in major incidents.

 Exposure to an environmental agent

 On occasion, we see patients in the clinic with a history and clinical findings that suggest a causative association with exposure to an environmental agent.

 Our research scientists research the putative toxic mechanisms underlying the clinical problem.

 We do this in an appropriate research project.
 The outcome is applied, where relevant, to the clinical management of the patients.

 Basic research in the laboratory may provide diagnostic biomarkers.
 These may be applicable in the patient investigation.